PAO Docs

 5. Stop the nodes

 Nodes can be stopped using a single command line.
-Refer the README file to check the command.
+Refer the file to check the command.